iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

 Each domain and discipline will have different requirements, but the general principle is that the metadata contextualising the provenance chain should allow understanding and reproducibility.

-# Adapting Actions
+# Advanced provenance

-Both material and statistical samples, including statistical sampling from an existing dataset as well as the creation of a sample dataset from measuring material things

-## Sample processing / analysis

-## Observation
+## Highly granular provenance

+### Variable-level provenance
+variableMeasured - individual variable-by-variable provenance

+### breaking up Datasets and other creative works

+# Further examples

+Above, we have some basic examples for observation, sample processing, and data generation.
+Below, we'll add some more basic examples for other common activities:

 ## Model / analytical output

 With CreativeWork as source

-## Data production

-The start of the isBasedOn chain

 ## Data harvest

 ## Data processing
-Including subsetting and reformatting / new semantic markup of data
+Including subsetting and reformatting / new semantic markup of data The start of the isBasedOn chain

 potentialAction